Rural Hospitals Teeter On Financial Cliff As COVID-19 Medicare Loans Come Due

 Currans says the hospital is still seeing cases of COVID-19 show up, but other patients are beginning to return for services, too, such as at the outpatient clinics.

-In terms of the hospital's finances, "it's still not a wonderful time," Currans says, adding that the Medicare loan and other support from the federal government, "helped us — at least for now — survive it."
+In terms of the hospital's finances, "it's still not a wonderful time," Currans says, adding that the Medicare loan and other support from the federal government "helped us — at least for now — survive it."

-She's hoping the repayment demand will be pushed back to 2021 or, perhaps the loan will be forgiven.
+She's hoping the repayment demand will be pushed back to 2021 or, perhaps, the loan will be forgiven.

 "I know it's a pipe dream," Currans says.
 "But this has been a historic event."